Earth Notes: On Ubitricity EV Mobile MPAN MagicUpdated 2019-04-22 14:11 GMT

-2017/07/11 I had the good fortune to be at a cleantech pitching session with Knut, founder of ubitricity, and I'm an instant fan of one element of his master plan to take over the world, that happens to make owning an EV (eg a small electric car) a more realistic proposition for me.
+2017/07/11 I had the good fortune to be at a cleantech pitching session beside Knut, founder of ubitricity.
+I'm a huge fan of part of his plan to take over the world.
+The part that happens to make owning a small electric car (an EV) more realistic for me.

-I have never owned a car, though I sometimes drive (probably more miles outside the UK than in it!).
-Our rather upmarket conveyancing lawyer was horrified to discover that "we had no guaranteed parking" to which I replied that "I don't have a car" to his slight discomfort.
+I have never owned a car.
+I do sometimes drive.
+(Likely more miles outside the UK than in it!)
+Our upmarket conveyancer was horrified that "we had no guaranteed parking" for our new house.
+To which I replied that "I don't have a car" to his discomfort.

 Clever Cable, Tag-along Tariff

-The ubitricity scheme, as I understand it, gives you a smart charging A/C cable for your car, with an Internet-connected meter in it, that connects you to an appropriate domestic tariff as if you were carrying around your home consumer unit and electricity meter with you.
+The ubitricity scheme provides a smart charging cable for your car.
+The cable contains an Internet-connected meter.
+The cable connects you to power in the lamp post.
+It also connects to an appropriate domestic tariff.
+Just as if you were carrying around your home electricity meter with you.
+But without the rather long extension cable!
 You are billed as your mobile phone is, for usage, wherever you are.

 (That tariff could reward charging at grid-friendly times, too.)

-Your home electricity supply meter (or meters eg if you have PV for instance) comes with an identifier called an MPAN (Meter Point Administration Number).
-They normally imply a fixed location and building.
-The ubitricity ones are mobile.
+Your home electricity supply meter comes with an identifier called an MPAN (Meter Point Administration Number).
+An MPAN normally implies a fixed location and building.
+The ubitricity MPANs are mobile.

-Though the street lights themselves may typically draw 100W, the wiring supply to them can manage many kilowatts, enough to provide a decent charge (faster than from a domestic 13A socket in fact), even if not a super-fast one.
-But expect to plug in overnight on your street, or for a top-up while visiting shops or even at work, and you're sorted.
+Street lights typically draw 100W.
+But the wiring and supply to them can handle many kilowatts.
+Enough to provide a decent charge.
+Faster than from a domestic 13A socket in fact, even if not a super-fast one.
+Plan to plug in overnight on your street.
+Or for a top-up while visiting shops or even at work.
+You'll be sorted.

-The charging cables are themselves locked at both ends, so hard to steal.
+The charging cables are locked at both ends, thus hard to steal.

-And ubitricity can convert any London lamppost to a charging point in a matter of minutes, and without planning or reglatory issues and delays.
+Now ubitricity can convert any London lamp post to a charging point in a matter of minutes.
+Magic!

-All obvious in retrospect, as any good idea should be.
+All obvious in hindsight.
+As any really good idea is likely to be.